JaredReisinger/sensorpush-proxy/CONTRIBUTING.md

 ### Pull requests

-I’m a big fan of automating as much as possible; this means that where other projects might have prescriptive style guides you need to follow, most of sensorpush-proxy’s requirements are automatically applied by tooling (see [A note on tooling, below](#a-note-on-tooling)).
+I’m a big fan of automating as much as possible; this means that where other projects might have prescriptive style guides you need to follow, most of sensorpush-proxy’s requirements are automatically applied by tooling (see also [`docs/tooling`](./docs/tooling.md)).
 Between `.editorconfig`, `.prettierrc.yaml`, `.stylelintrc.yaml`, `.eslintrc.yaml` and `.commitlint.yaml`, you are practically _forced_ into using the project’s standard style.
 Most of the time, your editor (VSCode, Atom, etc.) will simply take care of this for you, and you won’t even need to think about it.

 When you first clone/fork the repo, make sure that you have [`task`](https://taskfile.dev) 3.15 or newer (the project uses the `ROOT_DIR` special variable added in 3.15), and then run: